ianmoran11/tidyABS/README.md

 ![](README-unnamed-chunk-7-1.png)<!-- -->

-Above is the first sheet of an excel workbook from the Australian Industry publication.
+Above is the first sheet of an excel workbook in the Australian Industry publication.
 We can retrieve the path of this file using the `tidyABS_example` function:

 ``` r